Creative Project : Mark-Making & Stitch work on fabric

 Have extra fabric and keep going.
 Don't edit yourself, or curate what you make.
 Have fun, enjoy.
 This is about the experience more than the outcome - though I promise you'll love the outcome.

 Once your fabric dries (in a few days) I'd love you to take some thread and work stitches back into the marks.
 Again without being pictorial.
 Stab-stitching, long rough running stitch, small delicate scattered stitches.
+You haven't yet joined my free Slow Stitch video series, this might be a wonderful time to experience the beauty of stitching.

 The reason why I find this project so powerful is that letting go of the outcome allows you to tap into your creative self in an innate manner, rather than a forced "making artwork" manner.
-I'm not saying that's the way you work, I'm simply offering some new ways of expanding your approach to the process of creativity.
+I'm not saying that's the way you have to work, I'm simply offering some new ways of expanding your approach to the process of creativity.
 Immersing yourself in making simply for the sake of making is a beautiful thing, and allows you to spend time conversing with yourself, which to be honest I find interesting, exciting, inspiring and at time eye-opening.
 Often in our busy days we don't make the time to truly converse with ourselves.
 This project allows that in a few different ways because of the different techniques.